Raynaud's disease

 Depending on the cause of symptoms, medicines might help.
 Medicines used to treat people with Raynaud's disease may include:

-• Calcium channel blockers.
-These drugs relax and open small blood vessels in the hands and feet.
+- Calcium channel blockers.
+These medicines relax and open small blood vessels in the hands and feet.
 These drugs also can help heal sores on fingers or toes.
 Examples include nifedipine (Procardia), amlodipine (Norvasc), felodipine and isradipine.

-• Vasodilators.
-These drugs relax blood vessels.
-They include the high blood pressure drug losartan (Cozaar), the erectile dysfunction medicine sildenafil (Viagra, Revatio), the antidepressant fluoxetine (Prozac) and a class of medicines called prostaglandins.
+- Vasodilators.
+These medicines relax blood vessels.
+They include the high blood pressure medicine losartan (Cozaar), the erectile dysfunction medicine sildenafil (Viagra, Revatio), the antidepressant fluoxetine (Prozac) and a class of medicines called prostaglandins.

 Surgeries and medical procedures

-Surgery or shots might be needed to treat severe Raynaud's.
+Surgery or shots might be needed to treat serious Raynaud's.

-Through small incisions in the affected hands or feet, a provider strips tiny nerves around the blood vessels.
+Through small cuts in the affected hands or feet, a health professional strips tiny nerves around the blood vessels.
 This surgery, if successful, might lead to fewer and shorter attacks.

 Lifestyle and home remedies

-You take steps to decrease Raynaud's attacks and help you feel better.
+You can take steps to reduce Raynaud's attacks and help you feel better.

-• Exercise.
+- Exercise.
 Exercise increases blood flow.
-And it's has many other health benefits.
-If you have secondary Raynaud's, talk to your health care provider before exercising outdoors in the cold.
+And it has many other health benefits.
+If you have secondary Raynaud's, talk to your healthcare professional before exercising outdoors in the cold.

 What to do during an attack